Ready for Simple Holiday Decorating Trends?

 Don’t Buy New…Just Yet

-Discover a new use for what you already own….imagine the possibilities for that bucket or bowl, or various shaped candles and votives.
-Instead of scattering all your sentimental items, group like items, like your silver, to make a majestic statement.
+Discover a new use for what you already own….before you buy new….imagine the possibilities for that seldom used bucket or bowl, or various shaped candles and votives.
+Instead of scattering all your sentimental items, group like items, such as all your silver ornaments or containers, to make a majestic statement.
 Add some fresh greenery and your favorite holiday color accents.
 Any surface will do.
 Consider adding a string of twinkle lights…you know you can never have too many white twinkle lights…to any and all vignettes in your home for the holidays.

 Add Natural Greenery!